-Need to install a new boiler but worried about being ripped off?
-Here’s a guide to the costs you should expect to pay and how to save.
+Need to buy and install a new boiler but worried about costs?
+Here’s a guide to the amount you should expect to pay and how to save.

-Installing a new boiler is one of the largest single expenses homeowners and landlords ever have to face.
+Buying and installing a new boiler is one of the largest single expenses UK homeowners and landlords ever have to face.

 So we’ve taken a look at how much you should expect to pay for a new boiler, the installation and how to save on these costs.